RSS

 2008: AL AK AZ GA MO MT NE

-This barchart displays the trend in unadjusted exit poll, True Vote and recorded vote shares from 1988-2008.
+These tables display the trend in unadjusted state and national exit polls, True Vote and recorded vote shares.

 The discrepancies between the official recorded vote and unadjusted exit polls are in one direction only.
 This cannot be coincidental.
 The True Vote Model is confirmed by the unadjusted exit polls – and vice versa.